Susi and Austin's

 Leeuwarden and Dokkum - when it rains, it pours!

-Friday 31 May 2024 1:27 PM
+Friday 31 May 2024 10:27 pm

 By now, we are almost acclimatised to the Friesland spring weather, the heavy rain, the warmth when the sun decides to show and the strong, cold, arctic winds.
-Sometimes it’s all of these in a quick succession!
+Sometimes, it’s all of these in a quick succession!

 When we left Joure it was pouring heavily down - and sidewards!
 It stayed like this for most of our trip to Leeuwarden!
 But luckily the rain stopped and the sky brightened as soon as we entered the star-shaped canal surrounding the old city.
 We found an ideal mooring by the Prinsentuin (Princes Garden) right next to the centre and very close to the railway station for Uschi and Stephens departure the next day.

-The graceful spire of the Bonifatius Church stands out in the city scape.
+The graceful spire of the Bonifatius Church stands out in the cityscape.
 Here we met again the architect Pierre Cuypers, whose work we could already admired at De Haar Castle.
 In 1976 a storm blew off the 85.25m high tower, but fortunately it was rebuilt 5 years later.
 It’s heights is only surpassed by the modern Achmea tower, the highest building in Friesland at 114m.
 I have to say, next to the old city, is some beautiful innovative architecture, including the Drama and Concert Hall at Prinsentuin whose glass front is tilted so it reflects passing boats on the canal.

 After a nice late evening chai latte under the heatlamps of a canal-boat bar, we were ready to cast off the next morning.